wowdev/pywowlib/archives/casc/README.md

     def initialize(self, folder):
         ## compiled code

+    # path:      Path to a wow install location (does not need to contain a .build.info)
+    # build_key: File key of the build config file
+    #
+    # throws: RuntimeError if the build config file with this key does not exist or initialization failed
+    def initialize_with_build_key(self, path, build_key):
+        ## compiled code

+    # path:       Path to a wow install location (does not need to contain a .build.info)
+    # build_info: String containing the content of a .build.info file
+    #
+    # throws RuntimeError if initialization failed
+    def initialize_with_build_info(self, path, build_info):
+        ## compiled code

+    # path:            Path to a wow install location (does not need to contain a .build.info)
+    # build_info_path: Path to a .build.info file (does not need to be inside path)
+    #
+    # throws RuntimeError if the build info file does not exist or initialization failed
+    def initialize_with_build_info_path(self, path, build_info_path):
+        ## compiled code

     # file: if string -> check if file exists
     #       if int    -> check if file data id exists
     #